-Cross marketing refers to the practice of working with a non-competitive retailer to enhance business opportunities for both parties.
-Any compatible product is a possible theme for cross marketing purposes, and travel presents a great opportunity because of how easily it can be linked to almost any theme.
+Cross-marketing refers to the practice of working with a non-competitive retailer to enhance business opportunities for both parties.
+Any compatible product is a possible theme for cross-marketing purposes, and travel presents a great opportunity because of how easily it can be linked to almost any theme.
+As we emerge from the Covid-19 standstill, and as retailers of all types look to recoup from the resulting slump in sales, cross-marketing may well be one of the best possible vehicles for extending your reach.

 Similar arrangements can be made with other retail operators: